Witivio/vas-documentation/src/en/chatbot/build_your_chatbot/requisites.md

 ### Add an image to the bot

-When created, your chatbot Teams does not have an picture.
+When created, your chatbot Teams does not have a picture.

 To add a photo, access the bot channel on Azure.
 Click on Settings then Add a picture.